wkh237/react-native-fetch-blob/src/README.md

 A set of configurations that will be injected into a `fetch` method, with the following properties.

+#### trusty:boolean
+  `0.5.3`
+  Set this property to `true` will allow the request create connection with server have self-signed SSL certification.
+This is not recommended to use in production.

 #### fileCache:boolean
   Set this property to `true` will makes response data of the `fetch` stored in a temp file, by default the temp file will stored in App's own root folder with file name template `RNFetchBlob_tmp${timestamp}`.
 #### appendExt:string
-  Set this propery to change temp file extension that created by `fetch` response data.
+  Set this property to change temp file extension that created by `fetch` response data.
 #### path:string
   When this property has value, `fetch` API will try to store response data in the path ignoring `fileCache` and `appendExt` property.
 #### addAndroidDownloads:object (Android only)